art345/MeToo/index.md

 <h1> Explore the movement timeline </h1>

-Please select a hashtah to visualize the associated activity on Twitter.
+Please select a hashtag to visualize the associated activity on Twitter.

 {% include buttons.html %}
 </center>